 Recent research also indicates that some species of bamboo have the capacity to remove heavy metals from the soil.
 Bamboo’s dense fibers, the same property that makes this grass resemble a hardwood, can absorb large amounts of toxicity.
 We call these kinds of plants “hyperaccumulators”.

 Bamboo is one of very few plants that is both fast-growing and a hyperaccumulator.
 This combination makes it an ideal choice and a valuable tool for cleaning contaminated soils.
-But further research is needed to determine which species of bamboo are the most effective for this purpose.
+In Vietnam, researchers are looking into the use of bamboo to restore and rejuvenate areas of land that were denuded and polluted with defoliants like Agent Orange during the war.
+Further research is needed to determine which species of bamboo are the most effective for this purpose.

 If you found this article about bamboo and gray water useful and insightful, you might also take a look at some of our other in-depth blog posts.